Greetings and welcome to Black Hawk College!

 Become an expert on course requirements and due dates: Professors spend hours and hours preparing course syllabi and calendars so that you will know exactly what is expected of you — and when.
 One of the lamest excuses a student can give a professor: “I didn’t know it was due today.”

-Meet with your professors: Speaking as a adjunct faculty member, I can assure you there are only upsides to getting to know your professors, especially if later in the semester you run into some snags.
+Meet with your professors: There are only upsides to getting to know your professors, especially if later in the semester you run into some snags.
 Professors schedule office hours for the sole purpose of meeting with students — take advantage of that time.

 Get involved on campus: A big problem for a lot of new students is a combination of homesickness and a feeling of not quite belonging.
 A solution?
-Consider joining a select group — and be careful not to go overboard — of student organizations, clubs, sororities or fraternities, or sports teams.
-You’ll make new friends, learn new skills, and feel more connected to your school.
+Consider joining a select group — and be careful not to go overboard — of student organizations, clubs or sports teams.
+You’ll make new friends, learn new skills and feel more connected to your school.

 Strive for good grades: Another obvious one here, right?
 Remember the words of the opening paragraph; while good grades could have come naturally to you in high school, you will have to earn them in college — and that means setting some goals for yourself and then making sure you work as hard as you can to achieve them.